logicspark/csv-import-validation/README.md

 There are two functions, namely:

 - readFileValidator: read CSV by specifying a file path to the CSV file and validate data
-- readBufferValidator read CSV from Buffer and validate data The validation can be applied to the header name and data type of each column.
+- readBufferValidator: read CSV from Buffer and validate data.
+  The validation can be applied to the header name and data type of each column.

 _If you import with validation, data will only be imported if there is no validation message._